Jesse Beason, Committee Chair

 Elisa Harrigan is an Affordable Housing Initiative Program Officer at Meyer Memorial Trust.
 She is a part of the Affordable Housing Initiative Team helping trustees to fund and convene Oregon's nonprofits to preserve and increase the supply of safe and decent housing that is accessible to all Oregonians.
 Previously Elisa was the Executive Director of the Community Alliance of Tenant's (CAT).
 CAT focuses on the education, empowerment and advocacy of tenants throughout Oregon.

 Amy Anderson brings with her over 40 years of retail sales specializing as a computer technician and customer service specialist.
 After retiring in 2007, she has dedicated her life to serving our most vulnerable populations as a Professional Advocate.
 After volunteering for over 16 years as a Volunteer Chaplain in Multnomah County Detention Center, Amy has come to know that without safe and secure housing our citizens will most likely return to incarceration.
-Amy currently serves as a board member of Cascadia Behavioral Health Housing and Multnomah County Health Department.
-She also serves on Health Share’s advisory council, Portland Commission on Disabilities and Multnomah County Mental Health and Addictions advisory council.
+Amy currently serves as a board member of Cascadia Behavioral Healthcare Housing and Multnomah County Health Department.
+She also serves on Health Share’s Community Advisory Council, Portland Commission on Disability and Multnomah County Mental Health and Substance Abuse Advisory Council (AMHSAAC).

-Dike Dame is President of Williams & Dame Development, he has been at the forefront of real estate financing and development for more than forty years.
-At WDD, Dike plans, organizes, leads and controls the company’s activities.
+Dike Dame is President of Williams & Dame Development (WDD), he has been at the forefront of real estate financing and development for more than forty years.
+At WDD, Dike plans, organizes, leads, and controls the company’s activities.
 He has been responsible for negotiating complex development agreements with multiple public entities and formulating multifaceted financial structures.
-Dike is on the Advisory Board of Portland State University’s School of Urban Affairs and Planning, and Vice Chairman of a Project Apprentice Committee that promotes union apprenticeships for women and ethnic minorities.
+Dike is on the Advisory Board of Portland State University’s School of Urban Studies and Planning, and Vice Chairman of a Project Apprentice Committee that promotes union apprenticeships for women and ethnic minorities.
 Dike also serves on the Board of Portland State University’s First Stop Portland program, which he and PSU founded.

 Jean DeMaster is the Executive Director of Human Solutions, Inc. and a longtime advocate for housing issues in the Portland metro area.
 Human Solutions, helps provide affordable housing, family support services and other training to low-income and homeless families.
 Previously Jean was the Executive Director of both the YWCA of Greater Portland, as well as Transition Projects, where she helped develop affordable housing for single adults.

 Rey España is the Housing Development Director of the Native American Youth and Family Center (NAYA).
 NAYA has both rental housing and homeownership programs, and provides a broad range of culturally-specific services to the urban Native community.
-Rey previously served as co-chair of the Bureau’s Budget Advisory Committee, and was also involved in Operation HOME.
+Rey previously served as co-chair of the Portland Housing Bureau’s Budget Advisory Committee, and was also involved in Portland Development Commission's (PDC) Operation HOME.

 Sarah Zahn is a development manager at Gerding Edlen.
 Gerding Edlen exists to do one simple thing: to create vibrant, sustainable and inspiring places where people can work, learn and live.
 Sarah is the former Director of Housing for Human Solutions, which provides low-income housing and anti-poverty services to all of Multnomah County.
 In addition to eviction prevention, re-housing for homeless families, job skills training, and other services, Human Solutions owns and operates more than 600 apartment units.
-Sarah is also a member of the Fair Housing Advocacy Committee, Oregon Opportunity Network, and CREW Network.
+Sarah is also a member of the Fair Housing Advocacy Committee (FHAC), Oregon Opportunity Network (OON), and CREW Network.

 Tom Brenneke is President of Guardian Real Estate Services.
 Tom has spearheaded the company’s growth and evolution in the affordable housing sector and been an active proponent of preserving this housing stock.
 He is currently leading Oregon's participation in a national lobbying effort to preserve the Section 42 Low Income Tax Credit program working with Federal, State and local elected officials.
 Tom was recently appointed to the Portland Housing Advisory Commission and also currently chairs Multifamily NW's Legislative Committee where he launched the organization's Political Action Committee fund.
 He is also a previous Multifamily NW Board member.
 Tom is a current member of the National Multi Housing Council.
 He is a founding Board member of De La Salle North Catholic High School and is a big supporter of the school's Corporate Internship Program, giving young adults a unique introduction to business.
 Tom is a Certified Property Manager; and an Oregon Real Estate Broker.
 He earned a Bachelor's Degree from the University of Portland.